tom-wells/instinctweddding/_posts/2020-03-10-location-inspiration-guide-for-couple-and-engagement-sessions.md

 ### Loose

 Loose is situated just outside Maidstone and is an incredibly charming little village.
 Right in the middle of it, you will find the Brooks Path - picturesque causeway along the Loose Stream that joins the two ends of the village.
-We love meeting our couples at Chequers inn <https://www.theloosechequers.com/> for a drink before heading out for a little adventure, capturing photos in a natural, peaceful and natural environment that Loose has to offer.
+We love meeting our couples at [Chequers inn](<https://www.theloosechequers.com/>) [](https://www.theloosechequers.com/)for a drink before heading out for a little adventure, capturing photos in a natural and peaceful environment that Loose has to offer.

 ![couple pre wedding photography of couple laughing in loose kent, couple photoshoot location, romantic photography](/images/uploads/instinct-wedding-3_websize.jpg "happy couple laughing by Loose Stream.")